scalacenter/course-management-tools/docs/reference-cmtc.md

 `cmtc` takes a command as the first parameters and it operates on a studentified CMT main repository.

+As the `cmtc` command operates on a studentified repository, this repository can be passed via the `-s` option.
+As this becomes rather laborious after a while, it can be set as a default for subsequent invocations of `cmtc` with the `cmtc set-current-course` command.
+Note that this will 'persist' this setting in the users home folder in the following location: `~/.cmt/cmt.conf`.

 The available commands and their function is as follows:

+- [`set-current-course`](#cmtc-set-current-course): set the location of the current course
 - [`list-exercises`](#cmtc-list-exercises): list exercises
 - [`next-exercise`](#cmtc-next-exercise): go to the exercise after the current one
 - [`previous-exercise`](#cmtc-previous-exercise): go to the exercise before the current one